Raúl Allain: Awards and honors

 In July 2019, Allain was awarded the "World Award for Cultural Excellence" from the Hispanomundial Union of Writers, chaired by Carlos Hugo Garrido Chalén.
 He subsequently received the "World Award for Sociological Excellence 'El Águila Internacional'".
 In December 2020 he was awarded the "World Award for Journalistic Excellence 'César Vallejo'".
 In June 2021 he was awarded the "World Award for Excellence in the Defense of Human Rights 'El Águila de Oro'".
 In June 2022 he was awarded the "World Award for Excellence in the Defense of Peace with Social Justice 'César Vallejo'".
+In May 2023 he was awarded the "World Award for Journalistic Excellence 'César Vallejo'".

+In November 2021, Allain was included among the collaborators of the Anniversary of the newspaper El Mercurio Digital.

 Allain currently directs the publishers, Río Negro.